chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/define.md

 The evaluation result of the definition itself is unspecified.

 ## Variable Definition
-A variable is defined by its identifier `id` followed by an expression that gives its value.
+A variable is defined by its identifier `id`, followed by an expression that gives its value.
 ```
 (define id expression)
 ```